Lockheed Martin RQ-170 Sentinel: Iranian capture and reverse engineering

 On 4 December 2011, media reports stated that the Iranian Army's electronic warfare unit had downed an RQ-170 that violated Iranian airspace along its eastern border through overriding its controls, and had captured the lightly damaged UAV.
 On 6 December, U.S. officials acknowledged that a drone crashed in or near Iranian airspace and that it belonged to the CIA, and not to the International Security Assistance Force (ISAF) as was earlier stated by the US government.

 The Iranian government released footage of a captured RQ-170 on 8 December.
 After examining the video that same day, U.S. officials confirmed that the drone was genuine.
 In April 2012, General Amir Ali Hajizadeh, the commander of the Islamic Revolutionary Guard Corps aerospace division, claimed that Iran had reverse-engineered the RQ-170, and was building a copy of the UAV.
 He also stated that data was being recovered from the captured RQ-170.
-The semi-official Tasnim news agency of Iran reported in September 2016 that a UAV named Saegheh-2, similar in appearance to the RQ-170 Sentinel, had been built.
+The semi-official Tasnim News Agency of Iran reported in September 2016 that a UAV named Saegheh-2, similar in appearance to the RQ-170 Sentinel, had been built.
 It was said to be able to carry four precision-guided bombs; the range was not stated.
 The Shahed 171 Simorgh is also based on the downed Sentinel.

-The Israeli military shot down a Saegheh drone during the February 2018 Israel–Syria incident.
+The Israeli military shot down a Saeqeh drone during the February 2018 Israel–Syria incident.
 Israeli media reported that the UAV's design was indeed largely based on the RQ-170, while IAF Brigadier General Tomer Bar said that the drone was quite advanced and emulated western technology.